 That's our mission.
-To be a committed member of WBC, you must embrace that mission.
+To be a member of WBC, you must embrace that mission.
 We're not about political action.
 That's not our mission.
 Nor preserving the culture, nor advancing the American Dream.
 That's not our mission.
-Our mission is to reach out to little children, and single moms, and married couples, and empty-nesters, and the elderly, and everyone in between, so they come to know Jesus Christ as their Savior, and then teach them how to follow Him.
+Our mission is to reach out to children, and single moms, and married couples, and empty-nesters, and the elderly, and everyone in between, so they come to know Jesus Christ as their Savior, and then teach them how to follow Him.
 That's our mission.
 It's your mission if you belong to this church.

-3. It means you participate in a church's services (Heb 10:25).
+3. It means we participate in a church's services (Heb 10:25).
 I say participate because we're not spectators, but participants.
-And I say services because this involves more than just an hour on Sunday morning.
+And I say services because church involves more than just ninety minutes on Sunday morning.
 "Let us not give up meeting together," says our text.
-A committed church member takes that seriously, not to earn God's favor but because of it.